chuang8511/friend_split_api/README.md

 1. git clone this project
 2. npm install to download node_modules
 3. npx tsc to compile TS code to JS code
-4. npm start to develop the service.
+4. npm serve to develop the service.
 It can detect and rerun the server when you modify the code.
 5. set the src/app-data-source.ts to your local DB for development